 Laurie Halse Anderson

-In 2010, she was honored with the Margaret A. Edwards Award by the American Library Association for her significant and lasting contribution to young adult literature.
-Her literary accomplishments were further recognized in 2023 when she received the Astrid Lindgren Memorial Award.
+In 2010, Anderson was honored with the Margaret A. Edwards Award by the American Library Association, acknowledging her substantial contribution to young adult literature.
+More recently, in 2023, she was named the Laureate of the Astrid Lindgren Memorial Award, often considered the 'Nobel Prize for Children's Literature'.

 Are you sure you want to delete this?